A National Park Trip Dad Will Never Forget

 Discover History at Boston National Historical Park

 If your dad is more of a city guy, a trip to Boston National Historical Park is in order.
-Not only is it in the heart of one of the nation’s most bustling cities, the history and culture within this national park can’t be found anywhere else.
+Not only is it in the heart of one of the nation’s most bustling cities, but the history and culture within this national park can’t be found anywhere else.
 The 43-acre urban historical park encompasses the rich history of the American Revolution, telling stories of our nation’s beginnings.
 Start your day with the 2.5-mile Freedom Trail® that leads park visitors around 16 historically significant sites, beginning at Faneuil Hall.
 This building is known for being the primary gathering space for town meetings in the colonial era, and it was also where Samuel Adams and others protested against the imposition of taxes.
 From there, make your way through the trail and around the park to explore the cemeteries, museums, meetinghouses, and churches that helped shape our nation.